 When there is both an AHU and AAM (Audio Amp Module) on the vehicle then the AAM shall be the Audio Settings Server for the Occupancy Mode function only.
 The Audio Settings Client display module(s) shall only look at the Occupancy Mode signals from the AAM for display information.
 All other Audio Settings Server display information shall come from the AHU.

+When there is both an AHU/iAHU (integrated AHU) and DSP AMPv2 (DSP AMP variant 2) on the vehicle then the DSP AMPv2 shall be the Audio Settings Server for Speed Compensated Volume, Balance, Fade, and Occupancy Mode only.
+The Audio Settings Client display module(s) shall only look at the Speed Compensated Volume, Occupancy Mode, Balance and Fade signals from the DSP AMPv2 for display information.
+All other Audio Settings Server display information for Tonal Settings (ie Bass, Treble, Mid-Range) shall come from the AHU/iAHU.

+Note: iAHU is for the integrated AHU module (ex display and AHU integrated in one module).

 AUDSET-SR-REQ-014884/C-Audio Settings Server saving the Tonal Settings (TcSE ROIN-40210-1)